kyma-project/kyma/docs/security/03-07-production-profile.md

   </details>
   <details>
   <summary>
-  Configure Hydra in a running cluster to use the production profile
+  Enable production profile in a running cluster
   </summary>

   >**CAUTION:** When you switch Hydra to use the production profile in a running cluster, you lose all registered clients.
 Using the production profile restarts the Hydra Pod, which wipes the entire "in-memory" storage used to save the registered client data by default.